IoanHumphreys/JMAP/README.md

   - Only Static Mesh feature so users are able to customize their own "Loot Lake"
   - Combine files feature allows all files with _jmap.txt to be combined

-- UI Widget Exporter
-- Audio Exporter

-- Creating it as an EXE App using Inno

-- STILL IN DEVELOPMENT